IllinoisLegalAidOnline/website-docs/docs/source/translation_mgmt_lc.rst

 * The Mark [language] translation as outdated is emptied.
 Any future English edits will require reselecting Yes or No.
 * The translation status for [language] is set to "None (Up-to-date)" automatically
 * Warnings for that [language] will disappear

+When the translation status is set to Completed and there are no other outdated translations:

+* the Type of Changes on the English will reset to "None"

 Notifications